travelmarx/scrapbook101/docs/index.md

 * Azure Cosmos DB Service
 * Azure Application Service

-The Scrapbook 101 code was build by starting with the perennial to-do list app and customizing it.
+The Scrapbook 101 code was build by starting with the [ASP.NET MVC][6] To-Do List app and customizing it.
+We choose the [ASP.NET MVC][6] but there are many other ways to implement what we have here.
+For example, see the site [ToDo List][5] shows many MVC implementations using JavaScript web apps.

 ## TOC